 The big draw cards of Pine Crest Orchard are that there is no entry charge, all apples you pick are $4kg (April 2019), they have toilets and picnic facilities and you don’t have to walk too far to pick the fruit – though the pink lady apples are at the back of the farm.
 Plus it’s a lovely family run business, surrounded by gorgeous bushland and views of the Blue Mountains.

 You can pick a number of different varieties of apples at different times on Pine Crest Orchard.
-The season starts with Tydemans, followed by Akane in January, Gala from early February and then Jonathon, Delicious and Golden Delicious.
+The season usually starts with Tydemans, Akane and Gala’s and then Jonathon, Delicious and Golden Delicious.
 Fujis are from late March, and Granny Smith and Pink Lady finish off the apple season in April/ May.
 Sweet Pink Lady apples are definitely our favourite.
 All apples were $4kg during the 2019 season.

 Plus they sell homemade jams, local honey and nuts (when in season) in the farm shed.